openbmc/openbmc/poky/documentation/kernel-dev/advanced.rst

 .. note::

-   You can use the ``KBRANCH`` value to define an alternate branch typically with a machine override as shown here from the ``meta-yocto-bsp`` layer::
+   You can use the :term:`KBRANCH` value to define an alternate branch typically with a machine override as shown here from the ``meta-yocto-bsp`` layer::

            KBRANCH_edgerouter = "standard/edgerouter"